 Several Phase 2 climate vulnerability and risk assessments have been completed to help us understand the impacts of natural hazards in our region.
 Assessing the risk of natural hazards is an ongoing process as our communities change and new vulnerabilities may emerge.

 The Phase 1 Climate Projections for the CVRD report gives detailed projections of how climate change will affect the Cowichan Valley.
 Wetter winters, hotter, drier summers, and an increase in extreme weather events are projected for the 2050s and 2080s.

 The impacts of changing extremes are becoming evident, and challenging all levels of government to develop more resilient communities.
 Ensuring our region is as resilient as possible in the face of unavoidable impacts is critical to maintaining community well-being, environmental health and a vibrant local economy over the long term.
-Developing Climate Risk and Adaptation Plans is a key corporate priority over the 2014-2018 period to ensure resilient communities, reduce risks, and take advantage of potentially emerging opportunities.
+Implementing the Climate Adaptation and Risk Management Strategy is a key corporate priority over the 2019-2022 period to ensure resilient communities, to reduce risks, and to take advantage of potentially emerging opportunities.